LamThanhNguyen/LamThanhNguyen.github.io/content/kubernetes/install-aws-kubectl-eksctl-on-ubuntu.md

 ```

 ## 4. Curious question
-Q: Why do we already have kubectl, and then we also have eksctl?
+Q: Why do we already have `kubectl`, and then also have `eksctl`?
 Is it a duplicate feature?

 A:
-While kubectl and eksctl may seem similar because they both relate to Kubernetes and EKS, they serve very different purposes.
-They are not duplicates, but rather complementary tools in the EKS ecosystem.
+While `kubectl` and `eksctl` may seem similar because they both relate to Kubernetes and EKS, they serve very different purposes.
+They are not duplicates, but rather complementary tools within the EKS ecosystem:

-- eksctl: Provision and manage the EKS infrastructure itself (cluster, nodegroups, IAM roles, etc.)
+**"`eksctl` manages infrastructure (clusters, node groups, IAM roles)."**

-- kubectl: Interact with the Kubernetes cluster once it's already running (deploy apps, inspect pods, manage workloads)
+**"`kubectl` manages workloads (pods, deployments, services) on a running Kubernetes cluster."**

-Imagine you're building a house:
+Analogy:

-- eksctl is the construction crew: It lays the foundation, builds the walls, installs utilities — i.e., it sets up the cluster infrastructure.
+**"`eksctl` is like the construction crew, building the infrastructure of your Kubernetes cluster."**

-- kubectl is the interior decorator and operator: It arranges furniture, fixes appliances, manages daily operations — i.e., it controls and manages the workloads inside the Kubernetes cluster.
+**"`kubectl` is the interior decorator and maintenance staff, managing resources and workloads within the Kubernetes cluster."**